 The bed tower, which opened this past May, was awarded for its environmentally sensitive design, which not only conserves water and electricity, but also positively impacts the hospital’s clinical environment by improving air quality, making natural sunlight more readily available and reducing a wide range of pollutants.

-“I congratulate Seton Healthcare Family for leading the way toward healthier, more sustainable healthcare environments with the first-ever LEED for Healthcare Platinum facility, Dell Children’s Bed Tower,” said Rick Fedrizzi, president, CEO and founding chair, USGBC.
-“When it comes to greening our built environment, healthcare facilities represent one of the most important sectors, and Seton’scommitment to delivering the highest quality of care in the healthiest possible environment is truly commendable.”
+“I congratulate Ascension Seton for leading the way toward healthier, more sustainable healthcare environments with the first-ever LEED for Healthcare Platinum facility, Dell Children’s Bed Tower,” said Rick Fedrizzi, president, CEO and founding chair, USGBC.
+“When it comes to greening our built environment, healthcare facilities represent one of the most important sectors, and Ascension Seton’scommitment to delivering the highest quality of care in the healthiest possible environment is truly commendable.”

 In addition to the LEED-HC Platinum Certification, the new bed tower at Dell Children’s has received multiple honors for sustainable designin the last six months, including the following.